-The Bellingham Public Library provides services throughout the community in three library locations: downtown’s Central Library, Fairhaven Branch Library and Barkley Branch Library.
+The Bellingham Public Library provides services throughout the community in four library locations: downtown’s Central Library, Fairhaven Branch Library, Barkley Branch Library and the Bellis Fair Branch Library pilot project.
 These locations also serve as community gathering places through our options for using meeting rooms.
 Additional services include holds pick-up and materials drop-off on three college campuses, and community drop boxes in several locations.

 We also provide programs, classes and special events for all ages, and we are particularly proud to offer 19 storytimes each week, fun and engaging early literacy classes taught by childhood education experts.
 We also are out in the community regularly, providing library services at some community events and care centers.

 We share a library catalog and electronic management system with Whatcom County Library System, allowing patron access to the collections of both libraries which provides convenient, consistent services to all our communities.
 Bellingham Public Library also participates in a collaborative program that allows anyone who lives, works or attends school in Whatcom County to get a library card at area academic libraries.

 - Our patrons borrow 5,475 books, eBooks, DVDs, and other items.

 - Our patrons log in for 224 public computer sessions.